dlux/algorithms/README.rst

 * Using quick find algorithm

-* Using quick find algorithm
+* Using quick union algorithm

 **Implementation Files**